scientific-python/specs/purpose-and-process/index.md

 ## Review and Acceptance

-The SSC will consider whether the new idea fits as a SPEC and monitor subsequent discussion.
+The Steering Committee will consider whether the new idea fits as a SPEC and monitor subsequent discussion.
-If there is sufficient interest, the SSC will convert the discussion to the [Accepted](https://discuss.scientific-python.org/c/specs/accepted/15) subcategory and assign it a SPEC number.
+If there is sufficient interest, the Steering Committee will convert the discussion to the [Accepted](https://discuss.scientific-python.org/c/specs/accepted/15) subcategory and assign it a SPEC number.
 At this point, the PR should be updated to ensure the title, file name, and `discussion` field are correct.
-When it is ready, the SSC will merge the PR.
+When it is ready, the Steering Committee will merge the PR.
 Additional PRs will be made to update or expand the SPEC after it is accepted.